 Bridges to Wealth

 Bridges to Wealth (B2W) is an innovative financial empowerment program focused on students, parents, and local community partners.
-B2W’s goal is to increase the wealth-generating capabilities of families living in underserved neighborhood.
+B2W’s goal is to increase the wealth-generating capabilities of families living in underserved neighborhoods.
 Professor Keith Weigelt, the Marks-Darivoff Family Professor of Strategy at The Wharton School, and Dr. Jill Bazelon, a graduate of Penn Graduate School of Education, founded B2W in 2012.
 It became a program of the Netter Center in 2019.
 Dr. Weigelt serves as the faculty advisor and teaches an Academically Based Community Service (ABCS) course that involves Penn students learning by teaching financial literacy in local schools.

 Bridges to Wealth will take the lead in implementing the Project Elevate program, which includes educational activities focused on financial literacy and entrepreneurship.
 The pilot program—instituted at Robeson High School and Bartram High School—seeks to close the wealth gap for Philadelphia high school students and their families in underserved communities.
 As with all Netter Center programs, Project Elevate participants will engage in a range of University-Assisted Community School programs and resources.